humansinstitute/nostrMQ/README.md

 > "NostrMQ lets you build applications like LEGO blocks - choose the best provider for each piece while keeping full control of your identity and data."

+NOTE - very WIP right now, just sharing to see if its useful for anyone else.

 ------

 ## Philosophy